raphamorim/raphamorim.github.com/index.md

 I'm turn coffee into code.

-Addicted to games, animes or any japanese culture.
+Trying discover the unknown.

-Actually working on some **open source** projects.
+Actually working with passion on **open source**.

 I love create and **share** things.